angular/angular/src/material/slider/slider.md

 <!-- example(slider-overview) -->

-_Note: the sliding behavior for this component requires that HammerJS is loaded on the page._

 ### Selecting a value

 By default the minimum value of the slider is `0`, the maximum value is `100`, and the thumb moves